 Internally at IRF, BICAS is developed as a part of a larger git repository of software, named "irfu-matlab". "irfu-matlab" is focused on MATLAB code and is primarily used internally at the IRF and by former IRF coworkers.
-BICAS uses the remainder of irfu-matlab as an internal, but separate, library of generic functions.
+BICAS uses the remainder of irfu-matlab (all of irfu-matab minus BICAS) as an internal, but separate, library of generic functions.
 Every new official version of BICAS is meant to be released as a commit on the "master" branch of irfu-matlab's git repository, but not every new commit on irfu-matlab's master branch corresponds to a new BICAS version.
-Note that the irfu-matlab git repository is distinct from the git repository nominally used to deliver BICAS to the ROC.
+Note that the irfu-matlab git repository is different from the git repository nominally used to deliver BICAS to the ROC.